raspberrypi/documentation/linux/filesystem/backup.md

 gunzip --stdout rasbian.img.gz | sudo dd bs=4M of=/dev/sdb
 ```

-For Apple Mac, the commands used are almost exactly the same, but `4M` in the above examples should be `4m`.
+If you are using a Mac, the commands used are almost exactly the same, but `4M` in the above examples should be replaced with `4m`, with a lower case letter.

 See more about [installing SD card images](../../installation/installing-images/README.md).